-You can say what you want about NFT art but it is a gamechanger for LGBT artists, as NFT artwork has begun to level the playing field in the world of fine art, making it far less pretentious, and a lot more inclusive.
-Here are three LGBT NFT artists you should be supporting, and keeping an eye on as the NFT world explodes.
+NFT art is a game-changer for LGBT artists, as it has leveled the playing field in the world of fine art, making it far less pretentious, and a lot more inclusive.
+Here are three LGBT NFT artists you should be supporting.